How Battery Manufacturing Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries

 • Alteration of Active Material Interfaces: The surfaces of cathode and anode active materials (e.g., NCM, LFP, LCO) can interact with moisture physically and chemically.
 This may lead to slight surface hydrolysis or the formation of insulating/semi-conducting by-product layers (e.g., lithium carbonate), increasing the interfacial resistance for electron transfer from the active material to the conductive network.

 • Changes in Micro-Mechanics and Porosity: Binders (e.g., PVDF, SBR/CMC) can swell upon water absorption.
 This swelling can physically compress the conductive network, increasing electron tunneling distances.
-Furthermore, it can alter the electrode’s porosity and mechanical integrity, compromising the intimate contact with the current collector and raising interfacial contact resistance.
+It can also alter the electrode’s porosity and mechanical integrity, compromising intimate contact with the current collector and raising interfacial contact resistance.

 6. Recommendations for R&D and Production Teams